Insulin Resistance: How to diagnose and deal with this common disorder

 This last factor is particularly important because fat tissue plays a key role in insulin resistance.
 Recent research has shown that fat cells (adipocytes) produce a host of hormones (adipokines) that have significant effects.
 Some adipocytes convert the inactive metabolite cortisone into active cortisol--a recognized factor in the development of IR and laminitis.
 Many adipokines hamper the action of insulin and thus contribute to the condition.
 It's fair to wonder, therefore, whether excessive fat causes IR, or if IR causes horses to get fat.
 "It's probably both," says Kellon.
 "Data from many species, including horses, show that obesity leads to insulin resistance or at least a decrease in insulin sensitivity, and that even small weight losses can reduce insulin resistance.
 However, ponies are more often insulin resistant than full-size horses, and there appears to be a significant difference among horses by breed, which indicates a genetic predisposition.
 All of this needs further study, but most IR equines have a tendency for easy weight gain once mature."

-much an illness as an adaptation that becomes a problem only when such horses are fed too much or the wrong things.
+According to Kellon, although horses of virtually any breed can become insulin resistant, breeds that appear to show a higher tendency include Morgans, European warmbloods, American Saddlebreds, Arabians, domesticated Spanish Mustangs, Peruvian Pasos, miniature breeds, donkeys, mules and various types of ponies.
+Many of these breeds developed in areas where environmental conditions favored the survival of those that could get by on very little sustenance.
+This has led some to theorize that IR is not so much an illness as an adaptation that becomes a problem only when such horses are fed too much or the wrong things.
 Philip J. Johnson, BVSc, MS, MRCVS, is a researcher at the University of Missouri-Columbia who specializes in laminitis and endocrinology.
 He believes that current horse keeping practices are increasing the incidence of IR.
 "Under the constraints and luxuries afforded by contemporary management practices, domesticated horses tend to be fed rations that are broadly excessive with respect to the metabolic requirements for the level of physical activity to which they are subjected," he says.
 Ironically, he also points out that starvation can induce IR, as can stress, inflammation, an excess of the hormone cortisol and drugs such as dexamethasone, which

 mimic the action of cortisol.